 Homeworks and Projects: Each is due at the beginning of the class on the due date.
 Late submission is not acceptable.
 Please put a cover page on your submission, with your name on it.
-All the pages should be stapled.
-Please write legibly.
 For computer exercises, please provide a printout of your program and the outcome of the program.